pagkly/Zed/Investopedia3/Cash Flow.md

 ### Free Cash Flow

 To understand the true profitability of the business, analysts look at free cash flow.
-It is a really useful measure of financial performance – that tells a better story than [net income](https://www.investopedia.com/terms/n/netincome.asp) — because it shows what money the company has left over to expand the business or return to shareholders, after paying dividends, buying back stock, or paying off debt.
+It is a really useful measure of financial performance – that tells a better story than [[net income]](https://www.investopedia.com/terms/n/netincome.asp) — because it shows what money the company has left over to expand the business or return to shareholders, after paying dividends, buying back stock, or paying off debt.

 [Free Cash Flow](https://www.investopedia.com/ask/answers/033015/what-formula-calculating-free-cash-flow.asp) = Operating Cash Flow - Capital Expenditures

 ### Unlevered Free Cash Flow

-For a measure of the gross free cash flow generated by a firm, use [unlevered free cash flow](https://www.investopedia.com/terms/u/unlevered-free-cash-flow-ufcf.asp).
+For a measure of the gross free cash flow generated by a firm, use [[unlevered free cash flow]](https://www.investopedia.com/terms/u/unlevered-free-cash-flow-ufcf.asp).
 This is a company's cash flow excluding interest payments, and it shows how much cash is available to the firm before taking financial obligations into account.
-The [difference between levered and unlevered](https://www.investopedia.com/ask/answers/111714/whats-difference-between-levered-and-unlevered-free-cash-flow.asp) free cash flow shows if the business is overextended or operating with a healthy amount of debt.
+The [[difference between levered and unlevered]](https://www.investopedia.com/ask/answers/111714/whats-difference-between-levered-and-unlevered-free-cash-flow.asp) free cash flow shows if the business is overextended or operating with a healthy amount of debt.

 ## Real World Example of Cash Flow

-Below is a reproduction of Walmart Inc ([WMT](https://www.investopedia.com/markets/quote?tvwidgetsymbol=wmt)) cash flow statement for the [fiscal year](https://www.investopedia.com/terms/f/fiscalyear.asp) ending on January 31, 2019.
+Below is a reproduction of Walmart Inc ([WMT](https://www.investopedia.com/markets/quote?tvwidgetsymbol=wmt)) cash flow statement for the [[fiscal year]](https://www.investopedia.com/terms/f/fiscalyear.asp) ending on January 31, 2019.
 All amounts are in millions of U.S. dollars.

 **Cash flows from operating activities:**